 5 Powerful Lessons About Living Small on the Big Island

 1. You have to leave your mindset of “having it all” when you come here.
-That means your big house, all your furniture and stuff and a mainland salary.
+That means your big house, all your furniture and stuff and a “more is more” mentality.

 2. Pretend this is the Marina District of SF or Manhattan in NYC – you are just lucky to live there, so you squeeze in a little harder to live the life of your dreams.

-3. You find yourself (like I did today) enjoying your own ice water from your own tap in your sustainable water bottle with a locally grown banana on your own piece of beach..because you are willing to live with a little less to be able to sit there and not in some high rise feasting on a catered lunch.
+3. You find yourself (like I so some days) enjoying your own ice water from your own tap in your sustainable water bottle with a locally grown banana on your own piece of beach..because you are willing to live with a little less to be able to sit there and not in some high rise feasting on a catered lunch.

 4. You riffle through the “designer” clothes at Macy’s or even Ross and realize, “Who am I trying to impress?
 Is this even comfortable?”
-Then you go over to the active wear section and get a $15 tank top instead and feel lighter knowing people like you for you, not your brand wear.
+Then you go over to the active wear section and get a $15 sundress or t-shirt instead and feel lighter knowing people like you for you, not your brand wear.

 5. Living small means having more time to enjoy life.
 Enjoying the passage of time watching the tide rise and fall at the beach.
 Watching a sunset.
 Living without that dreaded word in your head all the time, “MORE”, but instead with the feeling of “ENOUGH”.